Burke and Wills expedition: Return journey to Cooper Creek

-Return to Cooper Creek
+Actions of Brahe and Wright

-Burke had asked Brahe and the depot party to remain at the camp on the Cooper for 13 weeks.
-The party had actually waited for 18 weeks and was running low on supplies and starting to feel the effects of scurvy; they had come to believe that Burke would never return from the Gulf.
-After one of his men had injured his leg, Brahe decided to return to Menindee, but before leaving buried some provisions in case Burke did return, and blazed (cut or carved) a message on a tree to mark the spot.
+Burke had asked Brahe and the depot party to remain at the camp on the Cooper for thirteen weeks.
+The party had actually waited for eighteen weeks and was running low on supplies and starting to feel the effects of scurvy; they had come to believe that Burke would never return from the Gulf.
+After one of the men at the depot, Patton, had injured his leg from being thrown off a horse, Brahe decided to return to Menindee.
+Before leaving he buried some provisions in case Burke did return, carving a message on a tree to mark the spot.

-Brahe left the depot on Cooper Creek on the morning of Sunday, 21 April 1861.
-Burke, Wills and King returned that evening.
-Finding the camp deserted, they dug up the cache of supplies, and a letter explaining that the party had given up waiting and had left.
-Burke's team had missed them by only nine hours.
-The three men and two remaining camels were exhausted; they had no hope of catching up to the main party.